naruhitokaide/async-lock/README.md

 });
 ```
 The above code simply multiply a redis key by 2.
-However, if two users run concurrency, the execution order may like this
+However, if two users run concurrently, the execution order may like this
 ```
 user1: redis.get('key') -> 1
 user2: redis.get('key') -> 1